Sustainability drives every decision we make

 Working alongside our charity partner MyBnk, we have incorporated financial education, mental health, and resilience into our UK Collections Level 2 Credit Controller Collections apprenticeship programme.
 This initiative not only benefits our new colleagues personally, it equips them with the skills and insight to support and empathise with our customers.

-There are almost 400,000 over-indebted people in Finland, with indebtedness increasing in Denmark and Sweden too.
-In our Nordics Manifesto, we argue that public policy should deliver the following outcomes consistently across all Nordic countries:
+Our Nordic Manifesto argues that public policy should deliver the following outcomes consistently across all Nordic countries:

 • a common national debt register (or a positive credit information register);